-One of the most satisfying of Florent Schmitt’s extensive trove of music for piano duet and duo – and the one that is my personal favorite of all of them – is Trois Rapsodies, Op.
-53, a work he composed in 1903-4.
+One of the most musically satisfying of Florent Schmitt’s extensive trove of compositions for piano duet and duo – and the one that is my personal favorite among all of them – is Trois Rapsodies, Op.
+53, a work he composed in 1903-04 during his time at the Villa Medici in Rome.
+Made up of three movements titled Française, Polonaise and Viennoise, it is a work that fully engages the senses on initial hearing.

 “Nearly every possible kind of ‘poly’ element – polyphonic, polyrhythmic, poly-thematic”: Florent Schmitt’s Trois rapsodies (1903-4).

-That’s not unexpected, considering the “immediate appeal” that music of this kind has on listeners; the rhapsodies of Liszt, Dvořák, Enesco, Ravel and Gershwin are also good cases in point.
+That’s not unexpected, considering the “immediate appeal” that music of this kind has on listeners; the rhapsodies of Liszt, Dvořák, Enescu, Ravel and Gershwin are also good cases in point.

-What is perhaps more surprising is how interesting and inventive these rhapsodies continue to sound on subsequent hearings.
-As it turns out, this isn’t superficial music at all.
+What is perhaps more surprising is how interesting and inventive Schmitt’s rhapsodies continue to sound on subsequent hearings.
+As it turns out, this isn’t superficial music at all, nor has it become “dated.”
 Instead, it is meaty material that continues to pay rich dividends every time it’s heard.
-I’ve known this music for more than 40 years, and it never grows old or “routine.”
+I’ve known these rhapsodies for more than 40 years, and they never grow old or “routine.”

-As the CD booklet notes for one of the Rapsodies recordings puts it:
+As the CD booklet notes for one of the Trois rapsodies recordings puts it:

 “The music is saturated with rich harmonies and textures, offering nearly every possible kind of ‘poly’ element – polyphonic, polyrhythmic, poly-thematic – in a rainbow of colors coated with grace and elegance.”